PlaidWeb/publ-site/content/manual/deploying/apache-nginx.md

 Note that this uses the same local connection as the non-SSL version; in fact, you can have arbitrarily many fronting configurations to the same Publ instance, even with different domain names!
 Publ doesn't mind at all.

-If you use [Let's Encrypt](http://letsencrypt.org) to get your certificate, the configuration change made by `certbot` *should* "just work" although you will want to make sure that it sets `X-Forwarded-Protocol` or else Publ will still generate `http://` URLs for things, which is probably not what you want.
+If you use [Let's Encrypt](http://letsencrypt.org) to get your certificate, the configuration change made by `certbot --apache` *should* "just work" although you will want to make sure that it sets `X-Forwarded-Protocol` or else Publ will still generate `http://` URLs for things, which is probably not what you want.

 ## nginx